 Table 9, Panel B reports our results when using average members over the 1980-1990 period as the proxy for modern religious membership.
 This yields qualitatively similar results as our analysis based on adherents but stronger persistence of historical membership to modern times.
 Hence, overall our empirical analysis indicates considerable persistence of the effect of rainfall risk on membership in religious communities.
-This is consistent with recent evidence on the persistence of various cultural traits transmitted either within families or within broader communities (e.g., Bao et al., 1999; Bisin and Verdier, 2000; Bengtson et al., 2009; Alesina and Giuliano, 2010; Fernández, 2011; Giavazzi, Petkov, and Schiantarelli, 2014).
+This is consistent with recent evidence on the persistence of various cultural traits transmitted either within families or within broader communities (e.g., Bao et al. 1999; Bisin and Verdier 2000; Bengtson et al. 2009; Alesina and Giuliano 2010; Fernández 2011; Giavazzi et al. 2014).